Is China Safe to Visit? — 2025 Traveler Safety Information

 Is China Safe NOW?

-The big news in the past two years is COVID-19, the coronavirus pandemic.
+The big news in the past three years is COVID-19, the coronavirus pandemic.
 Although China has now contained the outbreak well within its borders, there is the underlying risk of a resurgence, especially from imported infections.
 For this reason, there are many travel restrictions at present, and many preventative measures are policy in China.
 See section 5 below.

 Recent natural disasters have been increasingly well managed and have caused no loss of life to foreign tourists.
 Warning systems and amelioration are constantly improving with China's heavy infrastructure investment.
 Similarly, there have been very few outbreaks of bird flu and swine flu in humans in recent years.
 These have been minor, contained, and all over now.